CaptainDaVinci/Music-DL/README.md

 # Music-Downloader
-A simple android application made during summer break after first year, that is able to download music using [Jsoup](https://jsoup.org/) and webscrapping.

-## Download
-You can download the app-release.apk file directly on your android phone from [here](https://github.com/CaptainDaVinci/Music-Downloader/releases/tag/v1.2)
+An android application that let's you download YouTube videos in mp3 and mp4 format.